 By consistently practicing these rituals and routines, you can instill a sense of familiarity and connection in your child’s daily life, promoting a feeling of safety and predictability.

 While routines provide a sense of security, it’s also important to expose children to new experiences and challenges to support their growth and development.
-Here are some ways to encourage exploration and curiosity:
+Here are some ways to encourage exploration and curiosity:- Visit new places: Take your child on outings to explore new environments, such as parks, museums or community events.
+There are many opportunities each month to gain free access to many of the popular museums and attractions throughout the Chicagoland area.

 By introducing new experiences in a supportive and encouraging environment, you can help your child develop confidence, resilience and a sense of curiosity about the world around them.